Skip to main content

 Phase 1 engagement is now open

-Phase 1 engagement will be open for your feedback between June 16 and July 21, 2025.
-Afterwards, return here where we will share What We Heard!
+Phase 1 engagement is open for your feedback between June 16 and July 21, 2025.

 The Medicine Hill / Paskapoo Slopes Regional Park project will provide an opportunity to protect land with cultural, archaeological, and ecological significance, while creating a regional park that shapes a landscape of connection and education for all who visit.
 Few places in Calgary show this degree of significance and our team recognizes that Medicine Hill is truly unique.